andymeneely/victory-point-salad/docs/RULES.md

 Remember, if your Hand contains more than 5 cards, you must trash your Hand down to 5 before the end of your turn.

 <div class="snark">
-This is handy.
-Evil if you use it right.
+This is an evil rule right here.
 </div>

 At any time, and without taking an action, you may Trash a card from your Hand without costing an action.